 If you read my latest update, you’ll know I’ve been struggling to find a routine – and it was severely impacting my mental health.
 In this podcast episode, I talk about how having some kind of structure, routine or schedule can help avoid stress, burnout, and feeling anxious or despondent.
 I have split this into morning, during the day, evening, and anytime routines, to make it easier to break it down.
-I’ve also included details on the habit tracker and end of day check-in.
-You can download all three of these burnout-busting routine printables below:

 My best advice for you is don’t try changing everything at once!
 Start slow, build your morning routine, then work your way to the daytime routine, and then the evening routine.
 If you try to do it all at once, you’ll potentially find it overwhelming and start beating yourself up when it doesn’t quite go to plan.
+You may also want to use a habit tracker too!

 Another piece of advice on that note, don’t worry if you do have days that don’t follow the routine or go to plan.
 If you fall out of your daily routine, don’t dwell on it.
 Instead, pick it back up as soon as you can – whether that’s the evening routine or the next day.